-Ever since I made these tahini and chocolate fudge popsicles (V & GF) I wanted to experiment with a white version, without cocoa.
+Ever since I made these sugar-free banana popsicles with chocolate and nut butter (V & GF) I wanted to experiment with a white version, without cocoa.
 After all, there are people who don’t like dark chocolate and cocoa (I know!).
 I have to admit that when I was little, I was one of those people.
 Now, I eat almost everything, but at the age of 10, I was a very picky eater.
 I remember that I only ate chocolaty desserts and sweets and refrained from eating anything that contained some kind of vanilla cream.
 But my preferences were reversed when ice cream was on the menu.
 I would eat almost any kind of ice cream flavor, with vanilla, strawberry, and banana being my top choices, but I would not eat chocolate ice cream, not under any circumstance!
-So if this isn’t a solid proof that things change, then what is?
+So if this isn't a solid proof that things change, then what is?
 Today I just can’t decide which flavor I like more, chocolate or vanilla.

-Because tahini’s taste can be intense, especially when there’s not any other ingredient with a strong flavor – like chocolate – I used peanut butter.
+I love tahini, but because the taste of tahini can be intense, especially when there’s not any other ingredient with a strong flavor – like chocolate – I chose peanut butter for these banana popsicles.
 Any other nut butter will also do, and if you’re daring enough you can certainly use tahini!
+After all, that's the magic with homemade treats.
+You have the freedom to experiment and tweak things according to your taste.
 Once you decide on the nut butter, things are pretty easy and simple.
 You’ll only need a pot where you will melt the peanut butter with the chocolate until you get a smooth mixture and then mix in the milk and honey.
 Once done, you’ll put the mixture in the fridge to chill and the bananas (chopped in pieces) in the freezer.
 After a few hours, you will process everything in the food processor and fill the cups.
 These popsicles are delicious as are, but I decided to cover them with a dark and a white magic shell the recipe for which you can find in my salted dark and white chocolate magic shell post.
 They are made in no-time!

 - Use very ripe bananas for extra flavor, sweetness and better texture.